malolan-r/Environmental-Data-Projects/README.md

 # Data-Projects
  Hi There!
-This section provides a quick look at my data projects.
- Most of my projects are in the fields of environment and football, and have been created using Excel, Tableau, Python and QGIS.
+This section provides a quick look at my environmental data projects.
+These projects have been created using Excel, Tableau, Python and QGIS.

 List of projects: